DeepBlueRobotics/training/docs/section-2/electronics.md

     - NEO
         - Encoders are built into these
         - Comparable to CIMs
-        - Used for drivetrains
+        - Used for drivetrains and other subsystems which require a lot of torque
     - NEO 550
         - Small
         - Used for subsystems other than drivetrains
 - The typically motor controllers we use are:
     - CANSparkMaxes
-    - Talons
+    - Talon SRXs

 ![CANSparkMax](CANSparkMax.png)